Miazhi24/Miazhi24/README.md

 ## Skills

-I specialize in coding primarily in Python and am constantly exploring new technologies and methodologies to enhance my skills.
+I specialize in coding with expertise in Python, C#, and Java, continually exploring emerging technologies and methodologies to elevate my skills.
+Beyond coding, my passion extends to 3D art, where I express my creativity using Blender as my software of choice.
+This combination of technical proficiency and artistic flair allows me to bring a unique perspective to projects and fuels my enthusiasm for innovation

 ## Projects